Health Insurance Fee

 - Wednesday, July 18 for three-week session II

 You may not enroll in or withdraw from the insurance plan after the deadline for your session.

 To waive the health insurance, log in to online services, select "Health Insurance," and follow the instructions to supply both the name of your insurance company and your policy number.

-Once you are enrolled in the Harvard Summer School health insurance plan, you will receive an e-mail notification from HTH Worldwide with instructions on how to obtain your insurance card.
+Once you are enrolled in the Harvard Summer School health insurance plan, you will receive an e-mail notification from the insurance provider with instructions on how to obtain your insurance card.
 Be sure to review this e-mail as it is the only notification you will receive about your insurance card.